 Having a frequent urge to urinate (especially at night)

 Difficulty starting and maintaining urination

 Bleeding while urinating (hematuria)

 It is important to keep in mind that most of these symptoms can also be caused by other conditions that are not cancer.
 These conditions include benign prostatic hyperplasia (BPH) and prostatitis.

 Important note: Metastatic cancer is cancer that has spread to other areas of the body from where it first occurred (it often spreads to the bones).
 This can cause pain in the pelvic, back and chest.
 In case cancer spreads to the spinal cord, you may lose feeling in your legs and bladder.

-Do you have any of the symptoms given above?
+Do you think you have any of the above symptoms?